 A slow or delayed response, on the other hand, will make you look disorganized and incompetent.
 Try keeping track of work by having a to-do list or a project management software for productivity.

 Errors can be a sign of carelessness and laziness.
-Checking for accurate documents is essentially crucial for written communications.
+Checking for accurate documents is essentially crucial communication skill for writing.
 Spare some time to double-check your content for typographical errors, spelling errors, and grammatical errors.
 If you turn inaccuracy as a habit, chances are your colleagues will stop trusting you for producing an accurate job.

 Stop multitasking and give full attention to what you are doing.
 Eliminate distractions so you can focus and won’t miss an error.